pqcryptotw/mceliece-arm-m4/README.md

   'make'
   in each directory under the Gnu C development environment, it will test the functionality and correctness of key-generation, encapsulation, and decapsulation.

+## Restrictions

+Due to lack of storage for public key(PK) in M4 devices, running functionalities related to PK may not be possible for devices with smaller memory the PK.

+We benchmark the implementation on the device of stm32f4-discovery with 192-KB SRAM and 1-MB flash.
+The available functionalities are :
+- **mceliecen348864** and **mceliece348864f** : Key-generation, encapsulation, and decapsulation.
+- **mceliecen460896** : Encapsulation, and decapsulation.
+- **mceliecen6688128** : Decapsulation.
+- **mceliecen8192128** : Decapsulation.